John-Otago/PhD-Plus/README.md

 I truly believe that strategic thinking is essential to help people think, plan, and realise their goals and potential.
 Strategy is what gets you from here to where you want to be in the most efficient way.
 It's crucial when you make decisions and long-term plans.

-Anyway, at the end of the day, keep in mind that *a good night's sleep* is sometimes the best strategy :)
+Anyway, sometimes the best strategy is simply *a good night's sleep* :)

 ### 7.3 Decision-Making & Problem-Solving
 #### Decision-Making